Paycheck Protection Program (PPP)

 If I experience technical issues with the application portal, is there someone with MGCC that can address their concern?
 On the application, if someone gets stuck it will direct them to email firstname.lastname@example.org.

-I am a small business and I do not have separate business tax returns, only my personal taxes so I have uploaded my 1040 for 2019, is that sufficient?
+I am a small business and I do not have separate business tax returns, only my personal taxes so I have uploaded my 1040 for 2019 or 2020, is that sufficient?
 Yes, also include schedule C

 Since my business has not been open for much of this year due to COVID-19, do I qualify if we use annualized year-to-date 2020 income?
 Is this an option?
-At this point we are using 2019 tax returns to qualify for LMI.
+Yes, you may use your 2020 or 2019 tax returns to qualify for LMI.

 What could we send in for documentation to demonstrate COVID 19 has caused a loss of income?
 Please provide a brief description (100 word limit) of what adverse economic effects COVID-19 had on your business.